shanoether/kit_big_data_mangetamain/README.md

 ## 🔒 Security

-- **Dependency Scanning**: Automated Safety CLI checks on every commit
+- **Dependency Scanning**: Automated Safety CLI checks on every commit.
+Here we are still using vulnerable libraries but the risk is small as we don't require user input, there is no account linked to this application and it runs in an isolated environment.
+A summary of the last security review can be found in `docs/security_review.png`.
 - **Firewall**: Only port 443 exposed
 - **SSH**: Key-based authentication only, no passwords
 - **Docker**: Non-root user, minimal base image